Francisco Blanco (martyr)

 Francisco Blanco, OFM was a Spanish Catholic Franciscan missionary and martyr, one of the Twenty-six Martyrs of Japan (日本二十六聖人 Nihon Nijūroku Seijin).
-He is revered as a saint by the Catholic and other Christian churches, particularly in Japan.
+He is revered as a saint by the Catholic Church, particularly in Japan.

 Biography

 Blanco was born in Ourense, Galicia, and originally studied with the Jesuits in Monterrei.
 After moving to Castile and León he became a novice with the Franciscan order in Villalpando.

 Following a calling to cross-cultural mission, he migrated to Mexico, where he was ordained a priest.
 In 1593, he moved to the Philippines.
 And in 1596 he travelled, with his teacher Martin of the Ascension, to Japan.

 Martyrdom

-The local daimyō, Toyotomi Hideyoshi, began persecuting Catholics in fear of growing European influence.
+Toyotomi Hideyoshi, began persecuting Catholics in fear of growing European influence.
 On 8 December 1596 Blanco was among a large number of Christians in Kyoto who were arrested and had part of their left ears cut off.
 On 4 January 1597 they were sent on a forced march 966 kilometres (600 miles) to Nagasaki.
 The following day Blanco and Twenty-five other Christian men and boys (including 20 Japanese, 3 Europeans, a Mexican and an Indian) were executed for preaching Christianity, an act prohibited by Japanese law.
 They were crucified and pierced with spears on Nishizaka Hill and their bodies remained exposed.